 Many social services are available in this area, but the community wanted to see more coordination among them and a greater focus on evidence-based practices.
 They found a willing partner in the UW School of Social Work, which pioneered a preventive approach that has achieved striking results around the country: on average, a 25 percent reduction in crime, 32 percent reduction in alcohol use, and 33 percent reduction in tobacco use among youth.

-Find out more and watch videos featuring our community partners here.
+Read more about this initiative and watch videos of our community partners here.

 The School’s Social Development Research Group developed and refined this methodology, called Communities That Care (CTC), over the past 30 years and has brought it to dozens of communities nationwide.
 Southeast and Central Seattle recently became the first of several communities in King County to implement CTC as part of a five-year, School-sponsored initiative called Communities in Action.